toby1984/jASM_16/README.markdown

 ```
   .bss 1024 ; 1k of memory initialized to 0
+  reserve 1024 ; 1k of memory initialized to 0
 ```
 - to set the origin of generated code, use '.org <address>' or '.origin <address>'